tckelly/tckelly/README.md

 - 🌱 Learning Angular and expanding full-stack skills
 - 💬 Ask me about Java, microservices, or CI/CD pipelines
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/thomas-c-kelly)
-- 🥁🎸 Fun fact: I love to play drums and guitar.
+- 🥁🎸 I love to play drums and guitar.
 I also enjoy rollerblading around my neighborhood. 🛼